RisenOutcast/FeedbackSite/README.md

 # FeedbackSite
+Application for a site that hosts feedbacks on any subjects, built using ASP.NET Core and React.

 ## How to run?
+The application uses ports 7000 (Client), 7001 (Backend, Https), 7002 (Backend, Http)

 ### API
-Runnable standalone (Does not require .NET 6 installation!) executable can be downloaded **[here](https://github.com/RisenOutcast/FeedbackSite/releases)**, run the .exe and close with Ctrl+C.
-Otherwise, you can build it yourself using Visual Studio or .NET CLI
+Build the solution using Visual Studio or .NET CLI.

 ### Frontend
-Lorem ipsum
+Navigate to `Frontend`.

+run `npm install`.

+run `npm start`.

 ## API Guide
 ### Prerequisite

  1. If you are **not** using the standalone executable: Have .NET 6 installed.

  1. Have a Microsoft SQL Server installed.
 I used Microsoft SQL Server 2022 Express, which can be downloaded [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).